LBRNZ/HtmlEditorWPF/README.md

 # HtmlEditorWPF
 This is a fork of [SmithHtmlEditor](https://github.com/adambarath/SmithHtmlEditor)
 ## Improvements
+* 05.03.2021 - Added support for "Enter" -> Paragrpah and "Shift" + "Enter" -> Line Break
+*            - New Dependency Properties for FontFamily- and FontSizeList Visibility
 * 22.01.2021 - Added new vector icons for main toolbar

 ## Preview